hoopercampion/classes-boilerplate-code/readme.md

     **Navigation Menu:**
     - Add the class name `menu` to the navigation menu (`<nav>`).
-    - Apply the following styles to the navigation menu using the `.menu` class in the CSS file:
+    - Apply styles to the navigation menu using the `.menu` class in the CSS file.
+    - **Suggested Styles:**
         ```css
         .menu {
             text-align: right;